ec-europa/oe-poetry-client/docs/02-messages.md

 # Messages

-The library is built around message objects, each message represents an interaction with the Poetry service.
-At the moment the library provides the following message types:
+The library is built around message objects, each message represents an interaction with the remote Poetry service.
+The library provides the following message types:

 - **Request message:** represents a request sent by the client to the Poetry service, such as creating a new translation request, add a target language, etc.
-- **Status message:** represents messages returned by the Poetry service and describes the status of a request, such as the acknowledgement of received date, an error, etc.
+- **Status message:** represents messages returned by the Poetry service describing the status of a request, the acknowledgement of received date, an error, etc.

+_**Note:** Message types might be extended and refactored in future._

 ## Message components

-Message objects are built using message components which, in turn, abstract XML details at a component level.
+Messages are built using message components which, in turn, abstract XML details at a component level.

-Both messages and message component provide:
+Both messages and message components provide:

 - **Fluent setters and getters** to access and manipulate their properties.
 - **Validation rules** to make sure that their data is valid and can be safely sent to the Poetry service.
-- **Renderable information** such as which template has to be used by the renderer service in order to produce and actual SOAP XML message.
+- **Renderable information** such as which template has to be used by the renderer service in order to produce an actual SOAP XML message.

 For example, let's look at the following status message: